IsmailKhalimov/DataBase-with-Django/README.md

 HTML files are in: "myapp -> templates"

-CSS file is in: "staticfile -> css"
+CSS file is in: "myapp -> static -> css"